guillu97/functionnalDataProgramming/README.md

 and click on "+", <br/>
 choose "compound" and <br/>
 select multiple times "TestProducerScooter"<br/>
+Every 2 second, the producer will send data though kafka<br/>
 <br/>
 * 5/ Create your consummers and spark <br/>
 <br/>
-To run the spark consumer, you just have to launch the SparkFunct app in src/main/scala/spark/SparkFunct Every 10 secondes, the analysis will be printed on the screen.
+To run the spark consumer, you just have to launch the SparkFunct app in src/main/scala/spark/SparkFunct Every 20 secondes, the analysis will be printed on the screen.
 <br/>

 ## Our architecture